Type 31 frigate: Competitive design phase selection

 Both the BAE Systems and Babcock led entrants had already been put forward when the competition was temporarily suspended.
 The third bid was submitted by the Atlas Elektronik UK-led team.
 Both the Babcock and Atlas proposals included Ferguson Marine on the Clyde and Harland & Wolff in Belfast.
 By August 2019, both of these companies announced that they were in financial difficulties.

-It was announced on 12 September 2019 that the Arrowhead 140 design had been selected as the base design for the Type 31 frigate.
+In September 2019 the Arrowhead 140 design was selected as the base design for the Type 31 frigate.
 A contract was formally awarded to Babcock on 15 November 2019, for an average production cost of £250 million per ship and an overall programme cost set to be £2 billion with £1.25 billion value to Babcock.

 On 20 January 2020, the Public Accounts Committee was informed by the Permanent Secretary for Defence that the first ship will be launched by 2023, but the in-service date will be in 2027.
 Earlier statements had been for an in-service date would be in 2023.
 In September 2022, John Howie, chief corporate affairs officer for Babcock International, stated that all five ships would be "delivered" to the Navy by 2028, though other sources suggested that the actual "in service" date might be somewhat later.

 Arrowhead 140

 The AH140 design submitted by Babcock, BMT, and Thales is a development of the s in service with the Royal Danish Navy.

-The Type 31 frigate, developed from Babcock’s Arrowhead-140 design and based on the Royal Danish Navy’s Iver Huitfeldt class, is not a direct copy but a significantly reworked platform.
-It has been extensively redesigned to comply with modern standards, including Lloyd’s Register Naval Ship Rules, NATO’s ANEP-77 Naval Ship Code, and a broad range of UK defence requirements such as DefStan 02-900.
+The Type 31 frigate, developed from Babcock's Arrowhead-140 design and based on the Royal Danish Navy's Iver Huitfeldt class, is not a direct copy but a significantly reworked platform.
+It has been extensively redesigned to comply with modern standards, including Lloyd's Register Naval Ship Rules, NATO's ANEP-77 Naval Ship Code, and a broad range of UK defence requirements such as DefStan 02-900.
 This redesign delivers enhanced survivability, system redundancy, and resilience compared to older Royal Navy escort ships like the Type 23 and Type 45, which were built to earlier generations of standards.